Banner

 In other words, it isn’t about adding more layers to your routine.
 It’s about removing what undermines it in the first place.
 That shift — treating the water rather than treating the symptoms — is why so many people describe switching to a filtered shower head as a “game-changer” for both comfort and appearance.

-Related reading: Skin Problems from Tap Water, Hair Problems from Tap Water
+Related reading: Skin Problems from Tap Water, Hair Problems from Tap Water, Every Filtered Shower Head Technology Explained (and Ranked by Science)

 How a Filtered Shower Head Works